ShadowWhisperer/BlockLists/README.md

     Tracking         Analytics, Diagnostics, Location, Metrics, Puplic IP
     Tunnels          VPNs & Proxies
     Typo             Typosquatting / Misspelling of websites.
-    Unknown          Similar to _Suspicious_, but these have appeared in my network logs (Not while hunting)
+    Unknown          Similar to Suspicious, but are mostly organized.

     Filter           Used by my parse script to show me what has not been blocked Whitelist        Reasons for some allowed domains